 The finished fabric is perfect for baby wraps, blankets, shawls, cowls, ponchos, and more.
 Weaving patterns are the twill variations used for Intertidal.
 In the gallery you can also find the Abalone full-custom with a natty, light and medium pink, and light magenta cashmere/silk weft.

 Once you reserved a spot on Abalone, we'll discuss weft fibre options and colours.
 I'll email you, or you can send me a message through my Facebook page.

-Base price per metre dyed warp is 2.000SEK.
+Base price per metre dyed warp at 80cm woven width is 2.000SEK.
 Wefts and details are charged in addition at the following prices:

 Full Custom: 500 SEK; Semi Custom: 400 SEK

 Weft prices per woven m are ranging from 350SEK (merino and silk) to 600SEK (cashmere).
 A complete list of all available weft option can be downloaded here.More about my fibres & dyes

 Fringe is charged at warp price per meter.
 For example, 30cm loose fringe would cost 600 SEK per end, and would result in roughly 25cm of twisted fringe.

 Fringe twisting, per end: 250 SEK; braiding, per end: 500 SEK; beading, per end: 200 SEK

 Handspun inlays, per area (e.g. per tail, per middle marker), 100SEK